-Acer Swift 14 initial review
+Acer Swift 14 initial review: Slim, light and easy on the eye

-(Pocket-lint) - Acer’s slim and light Swift laptop range just got some new recruits at CES 2023, with a trio of new additions, and a new, more straightforward naming convention to boot.
+Acer’s slim and light Swift laptop range just got some new recruits at CES 2023, with a trio of new additions, and a new, more straightforward naming convention to boot.

 These include the entry-level Swift Go (available in both 14- and 16-inch screen sizes - a refresh of last year’s Swift 3), the Swift X 14 for the power users out there and the flagship model - the Acer Swift 14 - with its premium design and finish.